embulk/embulk/docs/eeps/draft-embulk-system-properties-and-embulk-home.md

 * It can be loaded from a file, not only from command-line options.
 * It can be configured from the very beginning of an Embulk process.
-* The configuration file on the file system should be identified by a deterministic and user-friendly rule.
+* A deterministic and user-friendly rule should identify the configuration file on the file system.
-* The plugin installation directories on the file system should be identified by a deterministic and user-friendly rule.
+* A deterministic and user-friendly rule should identify the plugin installation directories on the file system.
-* It does not need so powerful representation.
+* It does not need such a powerful representation.
 A simple string-string key-value mapping would be sufficient.

 Embulk System Properties
 =========================

-The new system-wide configuration is designed as below, to satisfy the requirements above.
+The new system-wide configuration is designed as below to satisfy the requirements above.

 * The new system-wide configuration is based on [`java.util.Properties`](https://docs.oracle.com/javase/8/docs/api/java/util/Properties.html), named "Embulk System Properties". `Properties` is not very rich, indeed.
-But, `Properties` can be loaded from a file only with the Java standard class library in the very beginning of a Java process.
+But, `Properties` can be loaded from a file only with the Java standard class library at the beginning of a Java process.
 * A new concept of the "Embulk Home" directory is introduced.
-The Embulk Home directory takes over the older `~/.embulk/` directory that contained plugin installations.
+The Embulk Home directory takes over the older `~/.embulk/` directory that has contained plugin installations.
 The Embulk Home directory includes the Embulk System Properties file, and continues to have plugin installations by default.
 * The Embulk Home directory and the Embulk System Properties are configured by a deterministic rule at runtime, based on the command-line options, the environment variables, the Embulk System Properties file, and the current working directory.

 The details follow.